vicxdev/blogApp/README.md

 # Comments/Improvements
 - I would add a more secure login method, as well as verify that the field meets some requirements
-- In larger projects, I would use migrations instead of sync(), because it can lead to data loss.
+- In larger projects, I would use migrations instead of sync(), because it can lead to data loss
 - I would improve the 'try & catch's to handle more specific cases and be able to return responses to the user more in line with the errors that arise
+- I would refactor image handling in note controllers to make it reusable
 - If we were using microservices, the media folder could go outside of client and server
 - On the React side, I would componentize most of the HTML, like the modal, the NavBar, etc.
 - Also in React, I would remove refreshes and use states to make it more dynamic